E-Invoicing in the UK: What the 2029 Mandate Means for Businesses

 Businesses should:

-• Monitor updates expected in Budget 2026.
+• Monitor updates expected in Budget 2026, including further technical specifications for the Peppol framework.

 • Consider structured e-invoicing capability.

-• Explore EDI and digital integration solutions.
+• Explore EDI and digital integration solutions that can support Peppol connectivity alongside existing workflows.

 Speak With An E-Invoicing Expert